 All graduate students in Chemistry are supported by Teaching Assistantships, Research Assistantships or Board of Regents Graduate Fellowships.

-As of fall 2018, the annual stipend for teaching and research assistants is $25,543.
-New graduate students are supported by a teaching assistantship for the first year.
+As of fall 2019, the annual stipend for teaching and research assistants is $25,994.
+New graduate students are typically supported by a Teaching Assistantships for the first year.
 In general, Research Assistantships provide support for continuing students.

 Students may alternate between being supported on Teaching and Research Assistantships throughout their graduate studies.
 Duties are assigned each semester based on the recommendation of the research advisor, funding available, and needs of the department.

-The Board of Regents Graduate Fellowship is a special scholarship offered to one entering graduate student each year.
-The stipend for this fellowships is $32,000 per year, and the scholarship does not require service to the department.
+The Board of Regents Graduate - SREB Fellowship is a special scholarship for underrepresented minorities offered by the Tulane Office of Graduate and Postdoctoral Scholars office.
+They offer a limited number of scholarships to schools each year.
 The award is for four years of graduate study, contingent upon continued progress toward the Ph.D.

 After the fellowship ends, students in good standing will continue to be supported through a Research Assistantship or Teaching Assistantship.

 All full time graduate students in the Chemistry program receive full tuition waivers as long as they maintain full-time status.
 Tuition waivers may be contingent upon receipt of a stipend.